psibi/talks/credstash-talk/slides.md

 * Split the key into half.
 * Encrypt credential using AES algorithm (CTR mode)
 * Compute HMAC of the encrypted text.
-    ** Ensures integrity and the authenticity of the message.
 * Store them in the dynamo table

 # Get Algorithm